Go to StaffmatchSpontaneous application

 Monthly hours151.67 h121.33 h

-The estimated net salary is based on an employee contribution rate of around 21%.
-Your payslip may show a slightly different amount depending on your company health insurance, income tax withholding or any benefits in kind.
+The net salary remains an estimate.
+Your payslip may show a slightly different amount depending on your company health insurance, income tax withholding, benefits in kind or specific contractual terms.

-28 hours per week represents 80% of a full-time contract.
-In practical terms, this often means working four days out of five, or following an equivalent schedule set by your employer.
-It is often a chosen format rather than an imposed one: some employees want to free up one day per week, some parents adapt their working hours to school schedules, and others combine their job with another activity.
+28 hours per week correspond to 80% of a full-time job.
+You may work four days out of five, or follow an equivalent schedule defined with your employer.
+This is often a chosen part-time format: some employees want to free up one day per week, some parents adapt their working hours to school schedules, while others have another activity alongside their job.

-What changes compared with shorter part-time contracts is how close this format is to full-time work.
-Your salary represents 80% of that of a colleague working 35 hours, and so do your pension contributions.
-On a payslip, the difference with a full-time contract is visible, but not huge.
+Compared with shorter part-time contracts, the main difference is how close this format is to full-time work.
+Your salary represents around 80% of the full-time monthly SMIC, and the same applies to your pension contributions and some rights calculated on a pro-rata basis.
+On a payslip, the gap with a full-time salary is visible, but it is much smaller than for a 12-hour, 20-hour or 24-hour contract.

 How to check your salary on your payslip